2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Vineyard

-• Water penalty areas in front of holes 15 and 18 are marked with yellow stakes or lines meaning you must take one stroke penalty and hit from the same side of the water as your original shot even if the ball crossed the water and rolled back in from the other side.
-The drop area for hole 16 is the most forward tee if there is no designated area, and for hole 18 it is the Mat of Shame area.
+Water penalty areas in front of holes 15 and 18 are marked with yellow stakes or lines meaning you must take one stroke penalty and hit from the same side of the water as your original shot even if the ball crossed the water and rolled back in from the other side.
+The drop area for hole 16 is the lower-left tee area, and for hole 18 it is the Mat of Shame area.

 Appendix A: Tournament Guidelines